2006 Winter Paralympics

 The 2006 Winter Paralympic Games (Giochi paralimpici invernali del 2006), the ninth Paralympic Winter Games, took place in Turin, Italy, from 10 to 19 March 2006.
 These were the first Winter Paralympic Games to be held in Italy.
 They were also the first Paralympics to use the new Paralympics logo.

-20 years later, Italy will host the Winter Paralympics again in 2026, scheduled to be held in Milan and Cortina d'Ampezzo.
+20 years later, Italy hosted the Winter Paralympics again in 2026, which were held in Milan and Cortina d'Ampezzo.

 Medal count

 The top 10 NPCs by number of gold medals are listed below.
 The host nation (Italy) is highlighted.